 Keep plugins up-to-date

-Plugins add additional features and functionality to your WordPress website, can enhance content management control and can perform a number of performance-enhancing tasks.
+Plugins add additional features and functionality to your WordPress website, they can enhance content management control and perform a number of performance-enhancing tasks.
 Well-supported plugins often release updates with security patches, bug fixes and additional enhancements, but updating plugins can be a bit of a double-edged sword.
-While the update may implement important security fixes, it may also conflict with another plugin.
-By doing some research on the plugin homepage, you can learn if other people have had any problems with the update.
-If everything looks okay, back up the website first (see above), then update the plugin which will deactivate the old plugin, upload the new plugin, and then activate it again accordingly.
+While the update may implement important security fixes, it may also conflict with another plugin or may not be compatible with your version of WordPress (if older).
+By doing some research on the plugin’s page on the WordPress Plugin library, you can see the changelog to identify what changes are included in the update (minor or major) and can also learn if other people have had any problems with the latest release.
+If everything looks okay, take note of the plugin version you are currently using (see next paragraph), back up the website first (see above), then update the plugin which will deactivate the old plugin, upload the new plugin, and then activate it again accordingly.

 It’s a general rule that the more plugins there are on a WordPress website, the slower the site will be—however, the quality of the plugins plays a big role in how quickly the site runs as well.
 If one plugin is slowing your site down, you can find a faster one or remove it all together.
 More plugins will add more code for a browser to load which can slow it down, so a website with a simple code base will usually load much faster than one with a complicated one.
 The number of plugins, however, is less important than the quality of them.